Cardboard furniture

 Cardboard furniture is classified as furniture designed and made from corrugated fibreboard (including inverted corrugated boards), heavy paperboard, honeycomb board, fibre tubes or a combination of these materials.
-Cardboard furniture is misleading, since "cardboard" is a depreciated term, describing mainly corrugated cardboard, but not being sufficiently specific to describe the various forms of paper-based boards used today in order to make furniture.
+Cardboard furniture is misleading, since "cardboard" is a depreciated term, sometimes describing corrugated cardboard, but sometimes to any heavy paper. but not being sufficiently specific to describe the various forms of paper-based boards used today in order to make furniture.

 Generally cardboard furniture is lightweight and easy to assemble, without using screws or glue.

 History and development

 First usage of cardboard as a material for engineered lightweight structures occurred at the 1954 Triennale in Milan with Richard Buckminster Fuller displaying a Geodesic Dome made of cardboard.
 In 1968, German designer Peter Raacke demonstrated the possibilities of creating a cardboard chair within five minutes live on NBC, calling it the "first really modern piece of furniture".

 In 1972, Canadian-born architect Frank Gehry (b.
 1929) introduced the first publicly well-received cardboard furniture series ("Easy Edges"), including the iconic Wiggle Chair.
 Being confronted with some resistance at the time - i.g.
 New York Times calling it "paper furniture for penny pinchers" - and simultaneously worrying the furniture's popularity would be paramount to his work as an architect, Gehry stopped production in 1973 and quit cardboard furniture altogether by 1982, eventually giving the rights to Vitra, where the Wiggle Chair still is manufactured to this day.

 In the 1990s, Japanese architect Shigeru Ban, recognized for his architecture using paper tubes, created furniture pieces which later resulted in his "Carta Collection" in 2016.
 Between 2001 and 2002, IKEA started to replace the core of selected designs with cardboard in order to reduce costs for the consumer and contribute to sustainability.
 In 2010, British designer Giles Miller created a pop-up store for Stella McCartney in Paris, using cardboard furniture.
 For the 2020 Tokyo Olympics cardboard beds were used in the athlete's accommodations, creating a media discussion whether or not these beds were made to prevent the athletes from having sexual intercourse.